 You don’t need to wear a wife beater to beat your wife.
 Just because you’re rich doesn’t mean you’re a good person.
 There’s an occasional undertone to the article — “Oh my goodness!
 Can you believe that rich people engage in domestic violence?” — that seems a bit heavy-handed.

 Setting aside this small quibble, the article is a riveting read and well worth your time.
 We’ve mentioned just a few highlights.
 Check out the full piece here.

 [FN1] The “owner’s estimate” on Zillow values the house at $6.6 million — which we’re sure is too high, although we’d rather not publicly disagree with Michael Farren, since he’s kinda scary.
-You can check out the house for yourself by spinning through the slideshow below.
+You can check out the house for yourself by looking at the pictures on the next page.